Facilities and Services

 - Free parking is located in the large parking lot at the end of Mavis Avenue.

-- The Visitor's Centre provides reception and information services while offering a magnificent view of the Fraser River.
+- The Visitor Centre provides reception and information services while offering a magnificent view of the Fraser River.
 It also hosts a gift shop, exhibits and washrooms.

 - Picnic facilities, including both a covered picnic shelter and open picnic areas, are located in the shady, grassy park area around the parking lot.

-- A wheelchair (manually operated by a companion) is available on loan from the Visitor's Centre.
-All buildings have access ramps, which are marked on the orientation map.
+- A wheelchair (manually operated by a companion) is available on loan from the Visitor Centre.
+All buildings have access ramps.

 - All services are available in English and French.

-- Pick up a site orientation map in the Visitor centre.
+- Pick up a site orientation map in the Visitor Centre English, French, Chinese, Japanese, Dutch, German, Spanish or Korean.

-- Translation services are available in Chinese, Dutch, Korean, German, Japanese, Spanish, Punjabi and Tagalog.
+- Audio Tours are available in Chinese, German, Japanese and Spanish.

 - The Township of Langley has several designated Off-Leash Areas.
 The closest is located in Walnut Grove, on the corner of 213th Street and 96th Avenue.
 In the City of Langley, use the park at the corner of 206th Street and 44thAvenue.